Ke Aina Kai Townhomes 3

 No analysis available

-I searched for phrases like "parking waitlist," "parking waiting list," or instructions to join a parking queue.
-The remarks do not mention any waitlist system.
+I searched for "parking waitlist," "waiting list," or instructions to join a parking queue and found none.
+The remarks simply note a detached two-car garage, with no evidence of a waitlist system.

 No analysis available